-The Columbiana County Infirmary, for the aged and disabled indigent, is located in Columbiana County, Ohio.
-It was listed on the National Register of Historic Places in June 1979.
+The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

-An additional 133 acres of farmland adjacent to the original tract was acquired in 1861 at a cost of $3,600.
-3 A three-story infirmary, meant for the “infirm and well-disposed inmates,” was erected at a cost of $12,570.
+An additional 133 acres of farmland was purchased in 1861 at a cost of $3,600.
+3 A three-story infirmary for the “infirm and well-disposed inmates” was erected at a cost of $12,570.
 Another three-story building was built in 1872-73 for the mentally ill at a cost of $8,000.
-1 3 Other large brick buildings and a frame barn, painted red, were also constructed.
+1 3 Other large brick buildings and a frame barn, painted red, were also added.

 By 1879, the infirmary complex consisted of two three-story brick buildings, a powerhouse, heating plant, meat storage house, and a dairy and frame barn.

-A small hospital, with three wards, each with ten beds, was completed in 1936 by the Public Works Administration.
-1 Prior to the completion of the hospital, patients were sent to Salem City Hospital in Salem.
+A small hospital, with three wards, each with ten beds, was built in 1936 by the Public Works Administration.
+1 Prior to the completion of the hospital, patients were sent to the Salem City Hospital in Salem.

-By the 1950’s, the role of the county home for the poor, infirmed, and mentally ill had become that of an mental ward and nursing home.
+By the 1950’s, the role of the county home for the poor, infirmed, and mentally ill had become that of a mental ward and nursing home.
 To that end, it was proposed on May 12, 1959, 5 that a $989,000 bond issue be listed on the November ballot to provide funds for a new county infirmary.
 7 In October 1959, a scathing report by the county sanitarian and a consultant noted the county infirmary was a “firetrap”, “unsanitary”, “foul-smelling”, “poorly equipped”, and a “violation.”
-It specifically criticized the water supply and sewage disposal system, food preparation equipment, and dairy operation.
+It was specific in criticizing the water supply and sewage disposal system, food preparation equipment, and dairy operation.
 11 Additionally, the buildings were deemed unsafe for the elderly due to the presence of steep staircases.
 It was also not likely that if a major fire occurred that the elderly could escape in time.

 In November 1961, a proposed .7-mill levy for improvements to the county infirmary was turned down by voters.
-14 The State Fire Marshal met with county commissioners on April 30, 1962, to see what the county was doing about eliminating the poor conditions of the county infirmary but left disappointed.
-The county had done little to nothing due to the rejection of the improvement levies.
+14 The State Fire Marshal met with county commissioners on April 30, 1962, to see what the county was doing about eliminating the poor conditions of the county infirmary but left disappointed: the county had done next to nothing.

-In November, the county passed a .7-mill levy for three years or $147,700 per year for operation and construction of the nursing home at the county infirmary.
+In November, the county passed a .7-mill levy for three years or $147,700 per year for operation of the nursing home at the county infirmary.
 9

 In April, county commissioners sought $200,000 in federal Auxiliary Works Program funds for which the county would pay a matching amount of money for a new county infirmary.
-Ground was broken on April 17, 1964, on a one-story, 40-unit nursing facility by Riley Construction of Alliance.
-6 8 9 It was financed with an even split of federal (PVA) and county funds.
-The new facility was completed adjacent to the old county infirmary in mid-January 1965 at a cost of $430,000.
+It was approved, financed with an even split of federal (PVA) and county funds.
+Ground was broken on April 17, 1964 for a one-story, 40-unit nursing home.
+6 8 9 The new facility, completed by Riley Construction of Alliance for $430,000 in mid-January 1965, was adjacent to the old county infirmary.
 8 The new building did not admit its first 20 residents until August 17 due to a lack of equipment.
 An open house was held in September.

-The new nursing home unit rose the number of residents in the county infirmary complex to 118 scattered between a men and women dormitory and two nursing buildings.
+The new nursing home unit rose the number of residents in the county infirmary complex to 118 scattered between a male and female dormitory and two nursing buildings.
 6

 Throughout the 1970’s and 1980’s, the original infirmary was used as storage for the county.
 The nursing home was renovated and expanded into a county-wide jail in 1994.

-In June 2010, the county abandoned efforts to use federal funds to demolish the infirmary.
-2 The decision was made after the county learned that the state would have required a variance from the State of Ohio Office of Historic Preservation, as the complex was listed on the National Register of Historic Places.
-The county would have then needed to enter into a memorandum of agreement with the state requiring that the county complete a number of steps, including how the county could preserve the infirmary’s memory and significance.
+The county abandoned efforts to use federal funds to demolish the infirmary in June 2010.
+2 The decision was made after the county learned that the state would have required a variance from the state Office of Historic Preservation, as the complex was listed on the National Register of Historic Places in 1979.
+The county would have needed to enter into a memorandum of agreement with the state requiring that the county complete a number of steps, including how the county could preserve the infirmary’s memory and significance.
 Additionally, $40,000 in federal funds that were secured for the demolition needed to be spent by June 30, leaving little time to request contracting bids for the work.